tundra/picasso/vagrant/windows/win7-32/basebox.md

  11. Add user `vagrant` with *Public key (SSH only)* authorization and allow *Shell*.

- 12. Download the unsafe [public key](https://github.com/mitchellh/vagrant/blob/master/keys/vagrant.pub) and save it as `vagrant` (no file extension) in `C:\\Program Files\\freeSSHd`.
+ 12. Install the appropriate public key, either a secure one or the unsafe vagrant [public key](https://github.com/mitchellh/vagrant/blob/master/keys/vagrant.pub).
+Save it as `vagrant` (no file extension) in `C:\\Program Files\\freeSSHd`.
 Ensure that the file has no `.txt` extension, sometimes it's there but not shown in the UI.

  13. Under `Allow program to communicate through Windows Firewall` allow freeSSHd through.